3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Main Experiments

-\textbf{Baselines.} We compare \M~ against a series of LLM fine-tuning data selection strategies.
-(1)\emph{Base} directly tests the chat model without further fine-tuning.
-(2) \emph{Random Selection} randomly selects samples.
-(3) \emph{IFD} \citep{li-etal-2024-superfiltering} designs a difficulty metric called instruction following difficulty based on the ground truth loss with or without the input instruction.
-(4)\emph{MoDS} \citep{du2023mods} filters high-quality data via a reward model, and select data necessary for model learning through a two-stage training and inference process.
-(5)\emph{LESS} \citep{xia2024less} searches for training samples similar to the target task examples through low-rank gradient similarity.
-The implementation details of the baselines are introduced in Appendix~\ref{appendix:baseline}.
+\paragraph{Baselines.} We compare \M~with a series of LLM fine-tuning data selection strategies.
+(1)~\textbf{Base} directly tests models without further fine-tuning.
+(2)~\textbf{Full-SFT} fine-tunes models on the full training set.
+(3)~\textbf{Random Selection} randomly selects data.
+(4)~\textbf{Alpagasus}~\cite{chen2023alpagasus} utilizes GPT-4 to identify high-quality data.
+(5)~\textbf{DEITA}~\cite{liu2023deita} trains quality and complexity scorers and selects data according to their judgments (6)~\textbf{MoDS}~\citep{du2023mods} filters high-quality data via a reward model, and selects data necessary for model learning through training and inference processes.
+(7)~\textbf{IFD}~\citep{li-etal-2024-superfiltering,li2024quantity} designs instruction following difficulty metric based on the ground truth output loss with or without inputs.
+(8)~\textbf{LESS}~\citep{xia2024less} searches for training data similar to target task examples through low-rank gradient similarity.
+The implementation details are introduced in Appendix~\ref{appendix:baseline}.

-\textbf{Implementations.} We fine-tune the models using the full training dataset, as well as subsets selected by our selection framework and the aforementioned baselines.
-For our method and all baselines, the training data budget is 5K samples.
-Models are fine-tuned using LoRA\citep{hu2021lora}, with a learning rate of 5e-5 and a batch size of 64 for 1 epoch.
-Within our selection framework, the model-centric quality data filtering stage retains data samples with a quality score exceeding 90.
-In the subsequent decomposed difficulty data selection stage, we determine the difficulty thresholds through experiments.
-Specifically, for \texttt{Baichuan2-7B-Chat}, the thresholds are set to 10\% and 60\%; for \texttt{Baichuan2-13B-Chat}, 15\% and 65\%; and for \texttt{Qwen1.5-7B-Chat}, 25\% and 75\%.
+\paragraph{Implementations.} The data budget is 5K samples.
+In \M, Prompt-Driven Data Selection retains samples with a quality score $\ge90$.
+In subsequent Decomposed Difficulty-based Data Selection, difficulty thresholds are determined via experiments on CMB hold-out validation set.
+Specifically, for Baichuan2-13B-Chat, the thresholds are set to 15\% and 65\%; for Qwen1.5-7B-Instruct and Qwen2.5-7B-Instruct, 25\% and 75\%; and 40\% and 90\% for LLaMA3-8B-Instruct.
+More implementation details are introduced in Appendix~\ref{appendix:hyperparameters}.